November 21, 2021

 The Alpha and the Omega … the “A to Z” … the beginning and the end: God is the one who is and who was and who is to come – in other words, God is beyond time.
 This is a pretty big idea for us to get our heads around.
 We often think in linear terms, so A to Z means a finite string of letters to us, not an all-encompassing understanding of everything that ever was or is or ever will be.
 Continue reading

-This is the final chapter in the year of Mark – all that’s left is the passion story, which we heard at Lent.
+We jump back into the gospel according to Mark today.
+This is the final chapter in the year of Mark – all that’s left is the passion story, which we heard during Lent.
 This is the final ‘regular’ Sunday in the church year – next week is Christ the King, and then Advent begins.
+Advent is always a two-fold expectation of Christ’s arrival.
 It’s no coincidence that we are getting ready to look forward to Jesus’ birth, just as Jesus is telling us to get ready for his coming again.
-Advent is always a two-fold expectation of Christ’s arrival.

-But right now, the disciples have joined Jesus across the valley from the Temple.
+But right now, the story takes us from the temple, across the valley to the Mount of Olives.
 Continue reading